miquelt9/Summer-Europe-Internships/README.md

-# Summer-Europe-Internships
-Collection of Summer 2022 tech internships  based on Europe
 # Summer 2022 Tech Internships 👩‍💻
+Collection of Summer 2023 tech internships  based on Europe.
-This repo was created for easily find software, tech, CS, internships for Summer (actually 2022)
+This repo was created for easily find software, tech, CS, internships for Summer (actually 2023)

-It is actually an Europe version of [Summer2022-Internships](https://github.com/pittcsc/Summer2022-Internships) We encourage you to also send your CV with a motivation letter to any company you would like to work for
+It is actually an Europe version of [Summer2023-Internships](https://github.com/pittcsc/Summer2023-Internships) We encourage you to also send your CV with a motivation letter to any company you would like to work for.

 · Please feel free to create a pull request, open an issue or contact me for updating this repo (even if it's just a typo!)
 · You can also contribute by fillinf [this form](https://forms.gle/cTkmbD8ZWS38ZhwF8).